vmannn/TheRustGame/README.md

-# How to run game
+# Dependencies and how to run game

+This project was created using Piston, a 2D graphics tool available in rust.
+Below are the crates used:

+### dependencie

+rand = "0.3.18"
+piston_window = "0.74.0"

+### How to play it
 clone the repository, cd into the directory from a terminal or IDE and simply use "cargo run" to play.